-We all know that curves are beautiful on people, but did you know that in the produce world they are a common reason that produce gets passed over by grocery stores and goes to waste?
-Here are 3 of our veggies that would have gotten overlooked because of their curves:
+Curves are a good thing, right?
+Not always if you’re a vegetable.
+In the produce world, being “too curvy” is a common reason produce gets passed over by grocery stores and goes to waste.
+Here are 3 of our veggies that would have gotten overlooked because of their curves.

-Curve report: When it comes to hot peppers, stores want ones that are straight and stackable so they will look pretty in tall displays.
-Since these ones look like question marks and commas, they're considered too curvy for the store.
+When it comes to hot peppers, stores want ones that are straight and stackable so they will look pretty in tall displays.
+Since ours look like question marks and commas, they’re considered too curvy for the store.

 How to cook with them: Because of their shape, they might be slightly harder to slice into even strips for fajitas or rajas, but they’re perfect for roasting and adding to salsas.
 If you’re worried about the heat, remove the seeds before cooking with them.